-I provide teaching on the 2nd year MBChB Essential Medical Sciences and Clinical Pathology courses.
-I am a member of the course management team and committee of examiners for Essential Medical Sciences.
+I co-lead the Essential Medical Sciences course on the 2nd year MBChB programme and provide teaching for Essential Medical Sciences and the subsequent Clinical Pathology course.
 I regularly supervise undergraduate medical students undertaking research through formal (RESS, MRes, EXSEL) or informal means.

 Research groups and institutes

 - Leeds Institute of Medical Research at St James's